deepns/codegym/azure/az-900-notes.md

 #### Azure Active Directory Domain Services - managed domain services

 - eliminates the need to deploy, manage and patch Windows Server domain controllers (DC) in the cloud. #question.
-What are domain controllers?
+What are domain controllers? - a brief one-liner explanation in the [glossary](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-authsod/64781df1-ee20-413e-b8c5-6511c90dbc30#gt_76a05049-3531-4abd-aec8-30e19954b4bd)
 - legacy apps using domain services in on-prem can be lift-and-shifted into cloud with the help of Azure AD DS
 - integrates with Azure AD tenant
 - An unique namespace is defined per Azure AD DS managed domain.
 Azure deploys two Domain Controllers in the chosen region and manages it for us.